 Since 2007, SOS has facilitated transformational travel experiences for over 1500 participants, providing a truly immersive experience in host communities, working with on-the-ground NGO partners in Latin America..

 94% of past participants say they would recommend the experience to a friend.

 Learn all about the trip experience here, and feel free to reach out to firstname.lastname@example.org! if you have any questions.

 SOS volunteers stay within approved community facilities (classrooms, community centers, etc.), and live as close to the conditions of the community as possible to promote a truly immersive experience.

 This encourages a greater understanding of the lives and conditions of the community members, which ultimately results in more genuine, mutually-beneficial working relationships.

 This means that your logistics are similar to camping – but just indoors!
 You’ll have to bring a sleeping bag, a pillow, a mat, and live out of your bag for the two week trip.
 SOS will provide all volunteers with clean drinking water and meals, but hot water will be scarce and there will be no air conditioning.

 You won’t work every day!
 Our partnering organization will organize two Rest Days for your group to relax and learn more about the culture of your host community and country.
-These activities are NOT included in your participant fee.
-Planning to bring between $200.00 CAD should be sufficient, but we will confirm with you in advance!
 In the past SOS volunteers have gone on boat rides, to beaches, to cultural heritage sites, to markets, to ancient ruins, and more.
 Sometimes SOS groups will spend a night in a hostel on their way to the airport before flying home.